nuclei-tech/backend-nodejs-logistics/README.md

 ## Features

-- Store drivers and deliveries in MongoDB with Mongoose
+- Store drivers and deliveries in MongoDB
-- Receive HyperTrack Webhooks and test locally with [Localtunnel](https://github.com/localtunnel/localtunnel)
+- Receive HyperTrack Webhooks
-- Send mobile device push notifications to Google's GCM and Apple's APN on webhook arrival
+- Send mobile device push notifications on webhook arrival

 # How to deploy on Heroku